Bhagavad Gita Chapter 10 Verse 39 Meaning

 Available in 28 languages

-This verse from Chapter 10 of the Bhagavad Gita highlights a practical insight: And whatever is the seed of all beings, that too am I, O Arjuna; there is no being, be it moving or unmoving, that can exist without Me.
+At this point in Vibhuti Yoga, Krishna deepens His teaching on omnipresence.
+And whatever is the seed of all beings, that too am I, O Arjuna; there is no being, be it moving or unmoving, that can exist without Me.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+The verse operates on multiple levels.
+On the surface, it addresses Arjuna's immediate situation.

 — Explained by the Nitya Team